salzman-lab/SPLASH/README.md

 # Parameters

 Please note that input parameters should be passed with the a double-hypen, while Nextflow-specific parameters should be passed with a single hyphen.
 Parameters that are not explicitly defined will be set to the defaults below.
+All below parameters will have a default value assigned to them.

 For example:
 ```